xanning/trial-redeemer-xag-support/README.md

 ```

 Under the webhook url, there's a variable to put your XAG api key in.
 Again, join their discord server to earn credits and get an api key.

-# Any bugs?

-I didnt fully test lmfao but it should work.
-Again, it does not have error handling and purely relies on bruteforce.

 # Downsides?